We are searching for

 Dealer is Offering The Vehicle Cheap

 If the vehicle seems to be too good to be true, it usually is.
-If the other party in a sale is anxious to offload a car, that is usually a bright red flag.
+If the other party in a sale is anxious to offload a car, that is usually a sign of a title washing.
 Trying to sell a vehicle well under its blue book value is a sign that a car's title may have been washed; the faster this person gets the vehicle out of their possession, the higher chance they can avoid being caught for their crime.

 Make sure to question someone closely when they give you too good of a deal, and always be on the lookout for suspiciously cheap vehicles.
 Checking the blue book value is a good way to get a reference point for what a clean title car would be worth.
 A vehicle several hundred or thousand dollars below a standard quote is always cause for concern.